Rowlands and Lydiate ruled out for Wales

 Ospreys' Lydiate damaged an arm and Dragons' Rowlands hurt a shoulder in last weekend's win against Argentina.

-Wales have called up two locks, Exeter 19-year-old Dafydd Jenkins and Rhys Davies, 24, of Ospreys as replacements.
+Wales coach Wayne Pivac has called up two uncapped locks, Exeter's Dafydd Jenkins, 19, and Ospreys' Rhys Davies, 24, into their squad.

-However, head coach Wayne Pivac has not called up a direct back-row replacement for Lydiate.
+But Pivac has not brought in a direct back-row replacement for Lydiate.

 Wales face Georgia in Cardiff on Saturday, having bounced back from defeat by New Zealand to beat the Pumas.